onlinews/online_ws/docs/index.md

 Currently, the practical emphasis (Chapters 2 & 3) of our resource is focused on implementing online studies within the [PsychoPy](https://psychopy.org/)/[Pavlovia](https://pavlovia.org/docs/home/about) ecosystem.
 With recruitment being performed in [SONA](https://opr.sona-systems.com) and [Prolific](https://www.prolific.co/); and ethical approval being obtained from [MS IDREC](https://researchsupport.admin.ox.ac.uk/governance/ethics/committees/msidrec).
 We aim at gradually covering alternative options, but the emphasis on this ecosystem will likely not change.
 Because we love [PsychoPy](https://psychopy.org/)/[Pavlovia](https://pavlovia.org/docs/home/about).

-# A short introductory read
+# A short introductory read and talk
 Before embarking on the chapters in this resource, we recommend reading this [short introductory paper](https://www.mdpi.com/2076-3425/10/4/251) ([Sauter, Draschkow, & Mack, 2020](https://www.mdpi.com/2076-3425/10/4/251)).
 We hope that this will provide a brief overview of basic concepts, as well as outline the different software solutions available to researchers.

+You can also have a look at [our talk](https://www.osa.org/en-us/meetings/webinar/2020/august/osa_technical_group_special_webinar_display_calibr/) which summarizes some of these resources.
+The entire webinar is very interesting and our talk starts at 31min and 30sec.

 <!DOCTYPE html>
 <html>